 If you slip and fall, and sustain injuries, seek medical help immediately.
 Have someone take pictures of the area.
 Gather statements if you are in a position of doing so.
 Contact your attorney as soon as possible.

 This gives him the time to gather information needed for court while people are still around, and evidence is obtainable.
-Never give a statement without a Coeur d’Alene premises liability law firm on your side, and do not sign anything or accept any money from the insurance agent.
+Never give a statement without an attorney on your side, and do not sign anything or accept any money from the insurance agent.
 Let your lawyer get what is fair and just on your behalf.